The Science Museum Group Journal Editorial Board comprises:

 - Dr Geoffrey Cubitt, University of York

-- Professor Justin Dillon (Chair), University of Bristol
+- Professor Justin Dillon (Chair), University of Exeter

 - Dr Helen Graham, University of Leeds

 - Professor Ross Parry, University of Leicester

 The Journal Reviews Editor is:

 Dr Sam Alberti

 Sam Alberti is Keeper of Science and Technology at National Museums Scotland.
 Sam trained in the history of science and medicine and wrote a PhD on late Victorian science at the universities of Leeds and Sheffield.
 He became interested in museums as the focus of historical study before working in them – first at the Manchester Museum, then as Director of Museums and Archives at the Royal College of Surgeons of England (which includes the Hunterian Museum).
 He taught museum studies and the history of science at the University of Manchester, and was Visiting Professor at the University of Edinburgh College of Medicine and Veterinary Medicine.
 He has curated exhibitions on race, museum history, and the First World War.
 His research has focused on the history of collections, in particular the trajectories and meanings of scientific, medical and natural objects in Britain since 1800.

 - Alberti, S, 2016, ‘The History of Medical Museums in Edinburgh’, Journal of the Royal College of Physicians of Edinburgh (forthcoming)

 - Alberti, S, 2015, ‘The “Regiment of Skeletons”: A First World War Medical Collection’, Social History of Medicine 28: 108–133

 - Alberti, S (ed), 2014, War, Art and Surgery: The Work of Henry Tonks and Julia Midgley (London: Royal College of Surgeons)